Blueprint-Finance/concrete-docs/docs/02-Earn/ct-assets.md

 sidebar_position: 0
 ---

 ct[assets] are yield-bearing tokens issued to users when they provide liquidity to Concrete’s vaults.
 Each ct[asset] represents the underlying asset deposited plus any yield accrued during the holding period.
 When users deposit into an asset-specific vault, they receive ct[asset-type] tokens, which function as a proof of their stake in the vault.

-These tokens ensure that users not only maintain the value of their initial deposit but also benefit from the accumulated yield over time.
+These tokens ensure that users not only maintain the value of their initial deposit but also benefit from the accumulated yield over time by the vault’s strategies.
 The tokens are structured to track accrued interest and yield accurately, aligning with Concrete’s goal of offering transparent and optimized yield solutions.

 For instance, if a user deposits 1 ETH into an ETH vault, the Concrete protocol mints 10 ctETH tokens and transfers them to the user's wallet.
 These tokens accrue yield based on the performance of the vault’s strategies and entitle the holder to claim the accrued yield whenever they decide.

-## How ct[assets] Are Structured

-ct[assets] are structured as ERC-20 tokens, providing flexibility and compatibility within the Ethereum ecosystem.
-Users can transfer or swap these tokens between wallets or protocols.
-However, certain restrictions might apply in the early stages to ensure proper implementation and security.

-### Properties

-- **Type**: ERC-20
-  ct[assets] adhere to the ERC-20 standard, ensuring compatibility and interoperability within the DeFi ecosystem.
-- **Yield-Bearing**:
-  ct[assets] accrue yield from their respective vaults.
-Holders can claim the yield accumulated during their ownership period, giving them flexibility over when they receive returns.
-- **Transferrable**:
-  ct[assets] are fully transferrable, meaning holders can move them between wallets or sell them, allowing for the development of a secondary market.
-This enables users to trade their positions based on the embedded value of the underlying assets and their projected future yields.
-- **Redeemable**:
-  Users can redeem ct[assets] to withdraw their original assets plus the accrued yield.
-When redeemed, the ct[assets] are burned, and the equivalent underlying tokens are returned to the user.
-- **Staking**:
-  Users can stake their ct[assets] to earn additional rewards, increasing their yield potential.

-### Tokenization of Deposits

-When a user deposits assets (e.g., ETH) into Concrete’s vaults, they receive ct[assets] (like ctETH) in return.
-These tokens function as a digital receipt, confirming the deposit and entitling the holder to the underlying assets plus any accrued interest.

-Each issuance of ct[assets] is timestamped, which records when the assets were deposited.
-This timestamp is crucial as it determines how yield accrual is calculated over time for each user.
-For instance, if one user deposits ETH today and another deposits the same amount a week later, their ct[assets] will have different yields based on the duration they have been active.

-### Yield Accrual Tracking

-Concrete uses the timestamped data to ensure that users earn yields proportional to their time in the vault and the overall performance of the vault.
-This approach prevents any discrepancies between early and late depositors and ensures fairness across the vault ecosystem.

-The ct[assets] keep track of yield based on the performance of the underlying strategies within the vault.
-As yields vary over time due to changing APYs or strategies, each user’s entitlement is adjusted accordingly, offering an accurate reflection of their earnings when they redeem their ct[assets].

 ## Advantages of ct[assets] Over Similar Tokens in DeFi